-The DSM defines a manic episode as a “distinct period during which there is an abnormally and persistently elevated, expansive, or irritable mood” that must last for a week, or less if hospitalization is required.
-The mood must be accompanied with at least three of the following symptoms:
+The DSM defines mania as a “distinct period during which there is an abnormally and persistently elevated, expansive, or irritable mood.”
+The episode must last at least a week.
+The mood must have at least three of the following symptoms:

-- Increased involvement in goal-directed activities or psychomotor agitation
+- excess pursuit of goal-directed activities or psychomotor agitation (pacing, hand wringing, etc.)

-The DSM defines a major depressive episode as at least four of the following qualities that must be newly present or recently worsened for a period of at least two weeks:
+The DSM states that a major depressive episode must have at least four of the following symptoms.
+They should be new or suddenly worse.
+They must last for at least two weeks.

-- Recurrent thoughts of death or suicidal ideation, plans, or attempts
+- thoughts of death or suicidal plans or attempts

 Bipolar I Disorder

-The main symptom of bipolar I disorder involves one or more manic episodes or mixed episodes that are not otherwise explained by another medical condition or as a result of medications or other substances.
+Bipolar I disorder involves one or more manic episodes or mixed (mania and depression) episodes.
+The episodes are not due to another medical condition or substance use.

 Bipolar II Disorder